sara-sabr/safer-lab-guardrails/EN/11_Logging-and-Monitoring.md

 ## Objective

-Enable logging for the cloud environment and for cloud-based workloads.
+Enable logging for the cloud environment, device logs and for cloud-based workloads.

 ## Key Considerations